+or BIOL 134 Principles of Sustainability

 or BIOL 155 Bioethics

 or BIOT 265 Biotechnology Internship

-Social Science/Economic Elective
+Social Science/Economic c Elective 3

 Total Hours 16-17

-^ See all AS general education electives (p.
-203)
+۸ See all AS general education electives (p.
+249)

 Business Administration

 Business Administration, AAS

 Business is more competitive than ever before.
 People running businesses will be judged by how well they manage change, stay ahead of trends and learn the latest theories.
 JCCC's business administration career program can train you in the many skills required to manage a variety of businesses.